L0WK3Y-IAAN/PyLogger-WIP/README.md

 # PyLogger
-Dont for get to add your own API keys 😊
+Dont forget to add your own API keys 😊